Kids in the City

 Share

-“The Royal Garden of Light” – illuminations festival in Warsaw – Wilanów Garden
+“The Royal Garden of Light” – illumination festival in Warsaw, Wilanów Garden

-“The Royal Garden of Light” (Królewski Ogród Światła) is Warsaw’s must-see sight in autumn and winter evenings and both adults and children will love it.
+“The Royal Garden of Light” (Królewski Ogród Światła) is Warsaw’s must-see sight in autumn and winter evenings, and both adults and children will love it.
 It’s located in the gardens of a baroque royal palace called the “Polish Versailles”, in the Wilanów district of Warsaw.
 The Wilanów festival is a unique open-air exhibition with thousands of diodes forming tunnels, trees, installations, and sculptures.
-The illuminations are accompanied by classical music and mappings on the palace façade (3D shows featuring sounds, images, and lights).
+The illuminations accompany classical music and mappings on the palace façade (3D shows featuring sounds, images, and lights).

 • Opening hours: